aelvan/mailchimp-subscribe-craft/README.md

 **mailchimpSubscribe.values (Object):** A structure containing the values that were submitted.
 For instance mailchimpSubscribe.values.email and mailchimpSubscribe.values.vars.FNAME.

+**If you submit multiple list ids are submitted, the mailchimpSubscribe object will contain a listResults array containing the results for each list.
+If an error occured for one of the lists, the base object will contain the error.**

 Checking if an email is already on a list
 ---
 Sometimes you might want to know if a user is already on an email list - for example during a cart checkout.
 It's nice not to bother your existing customers with repeated requests to subscribe to your mailing list, so if this check shows they're already subscribed, you can hide your subscribe form.